 - 4 to 6 weeks to resume exercise

-Cost of Facelift Surgery
+Cost of a Facelift in Fairfield, Connecticut

 - A 1-hour initial consultation that includes the doctor and nurses